eduardomourar/fingering-diagram/README.md

 to enable the plugin.
 Tick the box against 'flutefingering' and apply with 'OK'.

 * This plugin relies on a font being installed **concertflutefingering-v1.ttf**, which is included in this download.
-To install the font it is usually just a case of double-clicking the downloaded `.ttf` file and agreeing to the install process.
+To install the font, it is usually just a case of double-clicking the downloaded `.ttf` file and agreeing to the install process.

 ## IMPORTANT